torchbox/wagtail-bynder/README.md

 - How large the documents are that editors want to feature in content
 - Whether you are doing anything particularly memory intensive with document files in your project (e.g. text/content analysis)

+### `BYNDER_IMAGE_SOURCE_THUMBNAIL_NAME`

+Default: `"WagtailSource"`

+The name of the automatically generated derivative that should be downloaded and used as the `file` value for the representative Wagtail image (as it appears in `thumbnails` in the API representation).

+WARNING: It's important to get this right, because if the specified derivative is NOT present in the response for an image for any reason, the ORIGINAL will be downloaded - which will lead to slow chooser response times and higher memory usage when generating renditions.

 ### `BYNDER_MAX_IMAGE_FILE_SIZE`

 Example: `10485760`